iBosire/imarika-agent/README.md

 ## How It Works

 1. **Document Ingestion** (`ingest_pdfs.py`):
-   - Loads PDFs from the `data` directory
+   - Loads CSVs from the `data` directory
    - Splits documents into chunks of 1000 characters with 200 character overlap
    - Creates embeddings using `sentence-transformers/all-mpnet-base-v2`
    - Stores vectors in a Chroma database